jenkinsci/pipeline-plugin/TUTORIAL.md

 Then try running your script again and it should work.
 A later version of the plugin may remove the need for this workaround.

-When you run this flow for the first time, it will check out a project and run all of its tests in sequence.
+When you run this Pipeline for the first time, it will check out a project and run all of its tests in sequence.
 The second and subsequent times you run it, the `splitTests` task will partition your tests into two sets of roughly equal runtime.
-The rest of the flow then runs these in parallel — so if you look at **trend** (in the **Build History** widget) you will see the second and subsequent builds taking roughly half the time of the first.
+The rest of the Pipeline then runs these in parallel — so if you look at **trend** (in the **Build History** widget) you will see the second and subsequent builds taking roughly half the time of the first.
 If you only have the one slave configured with its two executors, this won't save time, but you may have multiple slaves on different hardware matching the same label expression.

 This script is more complex than the previous ones so it bears some examination.